Peru–United States relations

 The Republic of Peru and United States of America (USA) established relations following Peru's independence from Spain in 1826.
 In the twenty-first century the two countries have become close partners, collaborating in trade with a free trade agreement and in limiting the trafficking of narcotics into the United States.

 Both countries are part of the Asia-Pacific Economic Cooperation forum, as well as the Organization of American States.

-According to Gallup, Inc. polls, Peruvian public perception of the United States is mixed, with 51% of Peruvians viewing the U.S. favorably in 2017 (compared to 61% approval of China, respectively) and 55% of Peruvians viewing American influence positively in 2013.
-According to a Gallup poll discussing confidence in the president of the United States, 17% of Peruvians approved of U.S. leadership, with 77% disapproving.